 The National Energy Code of Canada for Buildings (NECB) sets out technical requirements for the energy efficient design and construction of new buildings.
 It is published by National Research Council (NRC) and developed by the Canadian Commission on Building and Fire Codes in collaboration with Natural Resources Canada (NRCan).

-Cove.tool supports all of thes NECB versions i.e 2011, 2015 and 2017.
+The platform supports all of these NECB versions i.e 2011, 2015 and 2017.
 It also takes care of selecting default version of NECB accepted by different states in Canada when you input the location of the project.

 Learn more about NECB here: